-Oppenheimer lowered its profit estimates of Microsoft Corp.
-(NASDAQ:MSFT) citing a gloomy PC market.
+Oppenheimer has reduced its profit estimates of Microsoft Corp.
+(NASDAQ:MSFT), saying the Thailand floods and macro headwinds are pressuring the PC market.

-Microsoft shares closed Wednesday's regular trading session at $25.63 on Nasdaq.
-Reback has a price target of $36 on Microsoft stock.
+Shares of Microsoft closed Tuesday's regular trading session at $27.84.
+Reback has a price target of $32 on Microsoft stock.